- Some Windows 10 users reported receiving error code 66a when shutting down or booting the OS.

 - Also, run the Windows update again to make sure the update process is complete.

-Are you wondering how to fix Windows update error 66a?
+Are you wondering how to fix the Windows update error 66a?
 Do not worry!
 The Windows Report team has enlisted working solutions for you.

-Meanwhile, we have compiled applicable solutions to fix Windows update error code 66a.
+Meanwhile, we have compiled applicable solutions to fix the Windows update error code 66a.
 You can try out any of the enlisted solutions below to fix the problem.

 - Run SFC scan

-- Use CCleaner
+- Use a registry cleaner

-- Run system restore in safe mode
+- Run the system restore in safe mode

 - Revert Windows update changes